vloubiere/test/content/authors/maximilian-fitz-james/_index.md

 superuser: false

 # Role/position
-role: Postdoc, now PI at University of Oxford (Dept. of Biology)
+role: Postdoc

 # Organizations/Affiliations
 organizations:
-  - name: ''
+  - name: 'Now: PI at University of Oxford (Dept. of Biology)'
     url: ''

 # Short bio (displayed in user profile at end of posts)